shshubhe/promptflow-migration-guide/migration-guide/PromptFlow-to-MAF/phase-3-validate/README.md

 # Phase 3 — Validate Output Parity

 Run your captured PF outputs and the new MAF workflow against the same test inputs, then score semantic similarity using the Azure AI Evaluation SDK.
 Similarity scores are 1–5 (5 = most similar).

 ## Setup

 1. Capture 20–30 real queries from your PF app and save them as a CSV with columns `question` and `pf_output`.
-See `test_inputs.csv.example`.
+See `test_inputs.csv.md`.

 2. In `parity_check.py`, update the workflow import at the top of the file to point at your module.

 ## Run